Shopify/shopify-api-js/docs/example-migration-v5-node-template-to-v6.md

 ```

-:warning: :warning: Note that the `shopify.auth.begin` method performs the redirection on the apps behalf - the app doesn't need to call `res.redirect` after the `shopify.auth.begin` call any more.
+:warning: :warning: Note that the `shopify.auth.begin` method performs the redirection on the apps behalf - the app does not need to call `res.redirect` after the `shopify.auth.begin` call any more.

 ```diff
  async function serverSideRedirect(req, res, app) {